 Whether you’re an investor or buying a home to live in, you have to have money to make the purchase.
 And very few of us have enough capital to just pay cash, so we usually have to borrow at least some of the money.
 With all the financial jargon and all the hoops to jump through, the whole business of financing and mortgages can seem highly complex and more than a little intimidating.
 But if you know ahead of time what to expect and understand the basics, it’s really not all that difficult.
-So here is our beginner’s guide to financing property in Los Angeles.
+So here is our beginner’s guide to financing property in Riverside.

 Amount You Can Borrow

 The first thing you’ll need to determine before ever looking for a property is how much you can borrow because that will tell you your price range.
 The amount you can borrow will, of course, depend on your income and other outstanding debt, but it will also depend on the interest rate and the property’s insurance and tax costs.

 To determine your maximum monthly mortgage payment, lenders typically use two debt ratios.
 The first one is called the front-end ratio and examines the monthly mortgage payment as a percentage of your income, with 28% or less the desired ratio.
 The second is the back-end ratio, and this one includes the monthly mortgage payment and your other monthly recurring debt obligations, which lenders prefer to be 36% or less of your income.

 When financing property in Riverside, the amount you can pay down is not always the amount you should pay down.
 The standard down payment across the industry is 20% of the purchase price, but you can, in fact, buy a home with a much smaller down payment.
 What you have to consider when figuring your down payment is how much cash you need to keep in reserve for other home purchase related expenses and for emergencies.
 You’ll need to budget for repairs and upgrades, and you always need to keep cash on hand for auto repairs.